suffolklibraries/lgc/content/collections/events/blank-page-photos-30-12.md

     content:
       -
         type: text
-        text: 'Create your very own vision board for the new year!
-This workshop is part of ' -
+        text: 'Take colourful festive photos then make digital edits before framing your creations.
+This workshop is part of '
+      -
         type: text
         marks: